bkataru/stargaze/README.md

 | `list_stars` | `limit?` | Repos sorted by stargazer count |
 | `stats` | — | Cache size + last sync metadata |

-The implementation is hand-rolled JSON-RPC 2.0 over stdio — no `tokio`, no external MCP library — so the binary stays single-static and cold-starts instantly.
+The implementation is hand-rolled JSON-RPC 2.0 over stdio — no `tokio`, no external MCP library or crate in order to minimize on compile time overhead.

 ## Auth